Net-Base Maintenance

 Maintenance becomes economical when the target state remains visible.

-For us, support is not just bug fixing.
-These sketches illustrate which structural issues typically underlie recurring incidents.
+Support, for us, is not merely bug-fixing.
+These sketches show which structural issues typically underlie recurring incidents.

 Make responsibility readable again

-When layers are clearer, fault scenarios and extensions can be handled far more calmly.
+When layers are clearer, error scenarios and extensions can be managed in a much more controlled way.

 Maintenance with Modernization Path

-Maintenance is particularly worthwhile when it establishes a controlled expansion path for services and data access.
+Maintenance is particularly worthwhile when it creates a controlled expansion path for services and data access.

-Target hardware and deployments should be visible to operations before they cause operational disruptions.
+Target hardware and deployments should be visible to operations before they cause service disruptions.

 Project Focus

-The site should more clearly address near‑purchase situations: the existing team is overloaded, previous developers are no longer available, releases are risky, and technical debt is increasing.
-Here, maintenance is not merely bug fixing but stabilization under real operational pressure.
+The page should more clearly address purchase-ready situations: an overloaded existing team, original developers no longer available, risky releases, and growing technical debt.
+Maintenance here is not merely bug fixing but stabilization under real operational pressure.

 Typical triggers